liamelgie/waizatsu/README.md

 example.startRepeater();
 ````
 ### Stopping the Repeater
 To stop the Repeater, call the `Waizatsu.stopRepeater()` method.
 This clears the interval that's set by the `Waizatsu.startRepeater()` method and transitions the garbled value back to the base value provided when the object was initialised.
+If you wish to retain the garbled value, see the `transition` parameter.

 Once the interval has been cleared, the `repeaterStop` event is emitted.

 > If `Waizatsu.stopRepeater()` is called while the Repeater is not active, it will return false.

+#### Parameters
+##### `transition`
+Boolean value that determines whether to transition the text back to it's `base` value once the interval has been cleared.
+Defaults to `true`.

 #### Example
 ````Javascript